This post may contain affiliate links. Please see my disclosure policy for details.

 Although in the past North East India has been very strict, they are making the rules more relaxed to encourage more tourism here.

-Plus, there’s so many tourists that come through Meghalaya that the police station wouldn’t have enough time to check them all!
+Plus, there are so many tourists that come through Meghalaya that the police station wouldn’t have enough time to check them all!

-There has been some massive funding into the roads which lead to Meghalaya due to the mass tourism.
+There have been some massive funding into the roads which lead to Meghalaya due to the mass tourism.

 If you have your own transport, it will be an easy drive with some toll roads in between.

 Usually, you wait for the jeep to fill up before it takes off.
 So, if you’re the first in the jeep come prepared with a distraction.
 It could take up to an hour or more for a full car of 10 people.

 This way you only need 4 people to fill it up.
-These fill up way quicker as the taxi drivers literally chase tuk tuks when people arrive to hustle them in!
+These fill up way quicker as the taxi drivers literally chase tuk-tuks when people arrive to hustle them in!